letsmakecakes/eWe/README.md

 2. Create a new branch for your feature or bug fix.
 3. Commit your changes and push them to your branch.
 4. Submit a pull request, explaining the changes you have made.

+## License

+This project is licensed under the [MIT License](LICENSE).
+Feel free to use and modify it according to your needs.